-I'm a Fellow at the World Economic Forum's Global Futures council on Agile Governance for the 2020-2021 term.
+I'm a Fellow at the World Economic Forum's Global Futures council on Agile Governance for the 2020-2022 term.
 I hold a Ph.D. from the Department of Geography and Environmental Engineering (DoGEE) at The Johns Hopkins University.
 I use science and technology as catalyst for social change.
-My aim is to use science for better policies... but my path forward was not always straightforward.

-I once accidentally set my lab on fire.
-Thankfully that was the beginning rather than the end of my STEM career.
-I learned that science is a tool for discovery and failure is part of that process.
-In graduate school, DoGEE was very diverse and interdisciplinary approach to solving environmental issues.
+I grew up in the foothills of the Andean Mountains.
+Nature was my first laboratory and I learned the joy of adventure and discovery early in life.
+My love for figuring-things-out led to a diverse career in STEM, because a curious mind is an awful thing to waste.
+I learned early on that science is a tool for discovery and exploration.
 My work in Sustainability and Innovation began at The Earth Institute, Columbia University, where I worked with faculty who drafted the Millennium Development Goals' Tasks Force.
 I was inspired to find ways in which knowledge could be applied to solve some of humanity's complex challenges like poverty, food security, and education.

 I speak internationally about water conflict, emerging tech for sustainable development, and tackling global challenges.

 Born in Brazil, raised in Ecuador, trained in the USA, I feel at home just about anywhere.
 I love to discover new places that - along with their people, food, and culture - challenge my limited experience and world views.

 The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.